edalatnejad/CreateProductDBFromJSONFile/README.md

    * Newtonsoft.Json library

 #  Setting up and Running SSIS Package
-Ensure that you have SQL Server installed and running.
+* Ensure that you have SQL Server installed and running.
-Create a new database named ProductDB in your SQL Server instance usin * Create database ProductDB All tables and keys will be created in the SSIS package.
+* Create a new database named ProductDB in your SQL Server instance usin **Create database ProductDB**
+* All tables and keys will be created in the SSIS package.
-Open the CreateProductDbFromJSON solution in Visual Studio or SSDT (SQL Server Data Tools).
+* Open the CreateProductDbFromJSON solution in Visual Studio or SSDT (SQL Server Data Tools).
-Configure the SSIS package to point to the JSON file location and specify the SQL Server connection details using variable tab.
+* Configure the SSIS package to point to the JSON file location and specify the SQL Server connection details using **variable tab**.
-Run the SSIS package to populate the ProductDB database with data from the JSON file.
+* Run the SSIS package to populate the ProductDB database with data from the JSON file.

 Feel free to explore, modify, and utilize the SSIS package according to your requirements.
 If you encounter any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.
 Your contributions are highly appreciated!